Non-tariff barriers to trade: Types of Non-Tariff Barriers

+NTB policies can be categorized as protectionist, assistance, or non-protectionist.

-There are several different variants of the division or classification of non-tariff barriers.
+There are several different variants of this classification of non-tariff barriers.
 Some scholars divide them between internal taxes, administrative barriers, health and sanitary regulations and government procurement policies.
 Others divide them into more categories such as specific limitations on trade, customs and administrative entry procedures, standards, government participation in trade, charges on import, and other categories.

-The first category includes methods to directly import restrictions for protection of certain sectors of national industries: licensing and allocation of import quotas, antidumping and countervailing duties, import deposits, so-called voluntary export restraints, countervailing duties, the system of minimum import prices, etc. Under second category follow methods that are not directly aimed at restricting foreign trade and more related to the administrative bureaucracy, whose actions, however, restrict trade, for example: customs procedures, technical standards and norms, sanitary and veterinary standards, requirements for labeling and packaging, bottling, etc. The third category consists of methods that are not directly aimed at restricting the import or promoting the export, but the effects of which often lead to this result.
+The first category includes methods to directly restrict imports for protection of certain sectors of national industries: licensing and allocation of import quotas, antidumping and countervailing duties, import deposits, so-called voluntary export restraints, countervailing duties, the system of minimum import prices, etc. The assistance category methods are not directly aimed at restricting foreign trade and more related to the administrative bureaucracy, whose actions, however, restrict trade.
+Examples include customs procedures, technical standards and norms, sanitary and veterinary standards, requirements for labeling and packaging, bottling, etc. The third category consists of methods that are not directly aimed at restricting the import or promoting the export, but the effects of which often lead to this result.

-The non-tariff barriers can include wide variety of restrictions to trade.

 Examples of common NTBs

 Administrative and bureaucratic delays at the border

-Among the methods of non-tariff regulation should be mentioned administrative and bureaucratic delays at the border, which increase uncertainty and the cost of maintaining inventory.
-For example, even though Turkey is in a (partial) customs union with the EU, transport of Turkish goods to the European Union is subject to extensive administrative overheads that Turkey estimates cost it three billion euros a year.
+Administrative and bureaucratic delays at the border increase uncertainty and the cost of maintaining inventory.
+For example, even though Turkey is in a (partial) customs union with the EU, transport of Turkish goods to the European Union is subject to extensive administrative overheads that Turkey estimates costs the Turkish economy three billion euros per year.